No Deal Brexit Government advice: copyright

 Country-of-origin principle for copyright clearance in satellite broadcasting

 Currently, if a satellite broadcaster clears the copyright requirements in its ‘home’ member state it can broadcast into any other EEA member state.
-This will cease to apply and UK-based satellite broadcasters that currently rely on the country-of-origin copyright clearance rule when broadcasting into the EEA may need to clear copyright in each member state to which they broadcast.
+This will cease to apply to broadcasts from the UK and UK-based satellite broadcasters that currently rely on the country-of-origin copyright clearance rule when broadcasting into the EEA may need to clear copyright in each member state to which they broadcast.
+The UK will continue to apply the country-of-origin principle to broadcasts from any country.
 Wider issues regarding broadcasting and video on demand are addressed in the UK government’s specific guidance on this issue.

 At present, cultural heritage institutions established in a member state of the EEA are entitled to digitise orphan works in their collection and make them available online across the EEA without the permission of the right holder.
 The government explains that UK-based cultural heritage institutions that continue to do this may be infringing copyright.